 Mortgage rates Switzerland 2026: Historical development and forecast

 Mortgage rates in Switzerland have fallen significantly since the beginning of 2024.
-10-year fixed-rate mortgages have dropped from the peak in October 2023 (average 3.04%) to around 1.65%.
-SARON mortgages follow the Swiss reference rate, which has also been at a historically low level since the SNB cut to 0.00% in September 2025.
-This statistic shows the development since 2012 by term, with current market prices from all recorded providers and forecasts for 2026.
+10-year fixed-rate mortgages peaked in 2023 — around 2.9% on an annual average, and above 3% in peak months — and in 2026 stand at around 2.0% on an annual average (current offers around 1.65%).
+SARON mortgages track the Swiss reference rate, which has likewise been at a historic low since the SNB cut it to 0.00% in September 2025.
+These statistics show the development since 2012 by term, with current market prices from all tracked providers and forecasts for 2026.

 How have mortgage rates developed since 2012?